RedNetty/YakClicker/README.md

 # YakClicker

+[WORK IN PROGRESS]

-YakClicker is a modern, feature-rich auto-clicker application with a sleek web-app style UI.
+YakClicker is a modern, feature-rich auto-clicker application with a sleek UI.
 It provides precise control over automated mouse clicks with advanced humanization features, pattern recording, and platform-specific optimizations.

 ## Features